Housing and homelessness advice during COVID-19 outbreak

 - Apply for help with paying your housing costs online.

 - Read about what support you can get if you receive Housing Benefit, or the housing element of Universal Credit and need more help.

 - If you are facing immediate financial hardship, apply for a grant from the Government.

 Advice for tenants

 Tenants are still legally required to pay rent.
 There is no rent holiday.
 If you are having trouble paying your rent you should contact your landlord.

 - Find guidance on recent changes to new possession proceedings.

-- The minimum notice periods tenants receive for evictions is now from three to six months.
-This rule will be in place in England until at least 31 March 2021, apart from in cases involving issues such as anti-social behaviour and domestic abuse.
+- The minimum notice periods tenants receive for evictions is two months.
+The notice period will vary depending on when it was served.
 See more information on evictions notice periods in the below section.